About the Festival

 The Origins

-The Milford Readers and Writers Festival was founded in 2016 by Amy Ferris, Robert Levine, Suzanne Braun Levine, and Sean Strub with the mission of giving those who read books the opportunity to interact with those who write them in a relaxed setting.
+The dream for The Milford Readers and Writers Festival was initiated with the mission of giving those who read books the opportunity to interact with those who write them in a relaxed setting.

-A team of book lovers from the community was quickly formed and the first Festival was put together in six months.
-Our vision became a reality when the inaugural Milford Readers and Writers Festival debuted the first weekend of October 2016, with a star line-up of authors, poets, performers, chefs, gardeners, conservationists and more.
-The tradition of featuring major writers was established from the start, with John Berendt, Gloria Steinem and MK Asante as well as a performance by Humans Collective appearing on stage at the Milford Theatre; they were attracted by the opportunity to meet people who actually read their work and to enjoy historic Milford.
+Our vision became a reality when the inaugural Milford Readers and Writers Festival debuted the first weekend of October 2016, with a star line-up of authors, poets, performers, chefs, gardeners, conservationists, and more.
+The tradition of featuring influential writers was established from the start, with John Berendt, Gloria Steinem, and MK Asante as well as a performance by Human Collective appearing on stage at the Milford Theatre.
+They were attracted by the opportunity to meet people who actually read their work and to enjoy historic Milford.

-After that very successful first event, which was fiscally-sponsored by Milford Presents, Inc., the festival organizers incorporated as Pike Artworks, Inc., a 501-c-3 not-for-profit organization.
-The first board meeting was held April 2, 2017 with a founding board comprising Edson Whitney (Chair), Amy Ferris (Vice Chair), Barbara Zappile (Secretary), Michael Trenner (Treasurer), Barbara de Vries (Creative Director), Roland Edwards, Bob Levine, Lillian Longendorfer, Sean Strub and Diana Wiener.
-Suzanne Braun Levine joined the board shortly thereafter and over the years, others who have served or currently serve on our board include Rebecca Lindsey, Carol McManus, Judy White, Rocco Zappile and Jennifer Ziegler.
-Dana Bree, Michelle Oram and Barbara Whitney were dedicated committee members from the beginning.
+After that successful first event, the festival organizers incorporated as Pike Artworks, a 501c-3 not-for-profit organization.
+The first board meeting was held April 2, 2017 with a founding board comprising Edson Whitney (President), Amy Ferris (Vice President), Barbara Zappile (Secretary), Michael Trenner (Treasurer), Barbara de Vries (Creative Director), Roland Edwards, Bob Levine, Lillian Longendorfer, Sean Strub and Diana Wiener.
+Suzanne Braun Levine joined the board shortly thereafter.

-In subsequent years, we have brought many luminaries to our festival, including Alan Alda, Lee Child, Anne Perry, Helen Zia, Patricia Bosworth, Robin Morgan, Martha Frankel, Farai Chideya, Len & Heather Summerhayes Cariou, Martin Jude Farawell, Frances FitzGerald, Lucian Truscott IV, Bob Eckstein, Bill Goldstein, Anne-Christine d’Adesky, Susan Faludi, Paul Freedman, Phil Klay, Brooke Warner, David Borchart, Judge Andrew Napolitano, Dan Parent, Admiral Joseph Sestak, Susan Faludi, Carol Jenkins, Barbara deVries, John Leland, Tim Teeman, Duncan Hannah, Tim Weiner, Lisa Lampanelli, Mary Frances Berry, John DiLeo, Phil Murphy, Richard C. Morais, Melinda Chateauvert, Samuel R. Delany, George M. Johnson, Mark S. King, Gordon Van Gelder, Nelson DeMille, James Kirchick, Bob Guccione, Jr., Sheila Weller, Paula Giddings, Tim Murphy, Steven Thrasher and more.
+In subsequent years, we have brought many luminaries to our festival, including Alan Alda, Lee Child, Anne Perry, Harvey Fierstein, Richard Wiese, Nelson & Alex DeMille, Helen Zia, Patricia Bosworth, Robin Morgan, Martha Frankel, Farai Chideya, Len Cariou, Heather Summerhayes Cariou, Mary Badham, Jack Devine, Martin Jude Farawell, Frances FitzGerald, Lucian Truscott IV, Bob Eckstein, Bill Goldstein, Anne-Christine d’Adesky, Susan Faludi, Paul Freedman, Brad Gooch, Jack Kelly, Phil Klay, Scott Snyder, David Borchart, Amanda McBroom, Charles Busch, Judge Andrew Napolitano, Dan Parent, Jeffrey Rosen, Admiral Joseph Sestak, Carol Jenkins, Barbara deVries, John Leland, Tim Teeman, James Kirchick, Charles Gannon, Duncan Hannah, David Lender, Tim Weiner, Lisa Lampanelli, Robert Levy, Mary Frances Berry, John DiLeo, Phil Murphy, Richard C. Morais, Melinda Chateauvert, Samuel R. Delany, George M. Johnson, Mark S. King, Gordon Van Gelder, Bob Guccione, Jr., Sheila Weller, Paula Giddings, Tim Murphy, Steven Thrasher and more.

-Our goal remains to serve Milford by hosting an annual festival to bring writers and readers together in an intimate setting.
+Our goal remains to serve northeast PA and the greater tri-state area by hosting an annual festival to bring readers and writers together in an intimate setting.

 “In an exquisite scenic enclave only a stone’s throw from New York, Milford’s increasingly popular Readers and Writers Festival has become one of America’s most stimulating literary venues–for first-rank authors, would-be authors, and the reading public.”